Tuesday, December 3, 2013

 Cover photo: Terminal Tower by Steven B. Smith

 Crisis Chronicles Press is ecstatic to announce the publication of Cleveland: Point B in Ohio Triangle by Alex Gildzen on 6 October 2013.
 Cleveland is hand assembled with love and includes many of my favorite Gildzen poems, including "All in the Eye," "Alone in Cleveland," "West Side Market," "Tracing the Places of d.a. levy," "Short Vincent," "Sergeant Gildzen," "Day after I Learnd Daniel Thompson Died" and "Dead Poets Day."
-This chapbook is available for $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+This chapbook is currently out of print.
+But its contents are now available in Gildzen's full-length Ohio Triangle, published in 2015 by Crisis Chronicles Press.

 Cleveland: Point B in Ohio Triangle is 14 pages, 8.5 x 5.5", inkjet printed and saddle staple bound.
 The cover is a deluxe ivory card stock that was recommended for watercolor.
 The endpapers are a thick, shiny, deep chocolate card stock.
 And the poem pages are a creamy faux parchment.